Looking at Mean-Payoff and Total-Payoff through Windows: Window Mean-Payoff Objective

 \begin{proof} Let $\game_{r} = (\states_{1}, \states_{2}, \edges)$ be an unweighted game with a reachability objective asking to visit (at least once) a state of the set $R \subseteq \states$.
 We build the game $\game = (\states_{1}, \states_{2}, \edges', \weight)$ by (a) making the target states absorbing with a self-loop of weight $1$, i.e., for all $s \in R$, we have $(s, s) \in \edges'$ and $\weight((s,s)) = 1$, and (b) putting weight $-1$ on all other edges, i.e., for all edge $(s, t) \in \edges$ such that $s \not\in R$, we have $(s, t) \in \edges'$ and $\weight((s,s)) = -1$.
 We claim that $\playerOne$ has a winning strategy in $\game_{r}$ from a state $s \in \states$ if and only if he has a winning strategy for the objective $\fixedWindowMPObjTW{0}{\sizeMax = 1}$ in $\game$ from $s \in \states$.
 Indeed, it is clear that any outcome that never reaches the target set is such that all windows stay indefinitely open, and conversely, an outcome that reaches this set after $n$ steps is winning for the fixed window objective with $i = n$.
 Since deciding the winner in reachability games is P-complete, this concludes our proof. \end{proof}

-\textbf{Fixed window: summary.} We sum up the complexity analysis of the fixed window problem in Theorem \ref{thm:oneDimFixed}.
+\textbf{Fixed window: summary.} We sum up the complexity analysis of the fixed window problem in Theorem~\ref{thm:oneDimFixed}.

-\begin{theorem} In two-player one-dimension games, (a) the fixed arbitrary window mean-payoff problem is decidable in time $\mathcal{O}\left( \statesSize^{3} \cdot \edgesSize \cdot \sizeMax \cdot \bits\right)$, with $\bits = \lceil\log_{2} \largestW\rceil$, the length of the binary encoding of weights, and (b) the fixed polynomial window mean-payoff problem is P-complete.
+\begin{theorem} In two-player one-dimension games, (a) the fixed arbitrary window mean-payoff problem is decidable in time $\mathcal{O}\left( \statesSize^{2} \cdot \edgesSize \cdot \sizeMax \cdot \bits\right)$, with $\bits = \lceil\log_{2} \largestW\rceil$, the length of the binary encoding of weights, and (b) the fixed polynomial window mean-payoff problem is P-complete.
 In general, both players require memory, and memory of size linear in $\statesSize \cdot \sizeMax$ is sufficient. \end{theorem}

 \textbf{$\Bounded$ window: algorithm.} In the following, we focus on the $\bounded$ window mean-payoff problem for two-player one-dimension games.
 We start with two technical lemmas related to the classical supremum total-payoff threshold problem.
-Using these lemmas, we establish a $\NPinter$ algorithm to solve the $\bounded$ window problem and, as a corollary, we get an interesting bound on the window size needed to win the fixed window problem if possible.
+Using these lemmas, we establish an algorithm to solve the $\bounded$ window problem.
+This algorithm uses a polynomial number of calls to an oracle solving the total-payoff threshold problem, hence proving that the $\bounded$ window problem is in $\NPinter$~\cite{gawlitza2009}.
+As a corollary, we get an interesting bound on the window size needed to win the fixed window problem if possible.

-The first technical lemma (Lemma \ref{lem:oneDimFinTech1}) states that if $\playerOne$ has a strategy to win the supremum total-payoff objective from some state $\initState$, then he can force a non-negative sum from this state in at most $(\statesSize - 1)\cdot(\statesSize\cdot\largestW + 1)$ steps, i.e., he wins the good window objective for this window size.
+The first technical lemma (Lemma~\ref{lem:oneDimFinTech1}) states that if $\playerOne$ has a strategy to win the supremum total-payoff objective from some state $\initState$, then he can force a non-negative sum from this state in at most $(\statesSize - 1)\cdot(\statesSize\cdot\largestW + 1)$ steps, i.e., he wins the good window objective for this window size.

 \begin{lemma} Let $\gameFullOneDim$ be a two-player one-dimension game.
 If $\playerOne$ has a strategy to win for objective $\objTPSupT{0}$ from initial state $\initState \in \states$, then $\playerOne$ also has a strategy to win for the good window objective $\goodWindowMPObjT{0}$ from $\initState$ for $\sizeMax = (\statesSize - 1)\cdot(\statesSize\cdot\largestW + 1)$. \end{lemma}